mariajdavis/Git-Terminal-User-Documentation/index.md

 ## Notes

+Pay special attention to the following icon when it appears in our instructions:

 | Icon      | Description |
 | ----------- | ----------- |
 |   ![Icon](https://imgur.com/8hOhnYk.png)| The note symbol signals that additional information is being provided just-in-time for the following step. |

 ## About the Project

-The project was conceived and designed to help fellow computer science students with the basics of Git on Mac's Terminal interface.
+The project was designed to help fellow computer science students with the basics of Git on Mac's Terminal interface.

 &copy; 2020 by Diyar Ravandi & Maria Davis (BCIT, Vancouver, Canada)